- Font Home Pages

 Font Home Pages

 Charis SIL Home Page — Charis SIL is a Unicode-encoded serif font.
 Besides having a comprehensive inventory of glyphs needed for almost any Roman- or Cyrillic-based writing system, it also contains the entire inventory of the International Phonetic Alphabet.
-The latest version also contains the newly-adopted symbol for the labiodental flap.
-It includes the characters in the SIL Private Use Area.
+The latest version includes the characters in the SIL Private Use Area.
 It has built-in “smart-font” capabilities, so diacritics are properly placed.
 It contains all four typefaces (regular, bold, italic, and bold-italic).
 This is the font that SIL recommends using for publication-quality typesetting.
 SIL plans to continue developing Charis SIL in the future.

 Doulos SIL Home Page — Doulos SIL is a Unicode-encoded serif font similar to Times New Roman.
 Besides having a comprehensive inventory of glyphs needed for almost any Roman- or Cyrillic-based writing system, it also contains the entire inventory of the International Phonetic Alphabet.
-The latest version also contains the newly-adopted symbol for the labiodental flap.
-It includes the characters in the SIL Private Use Area.
+The latest version includes the characters in the SIL Private Use Area.
 It has built-in “smart-font” capabilities, so diacritics are properly placed.
 At present, it only contains the regular typeface; bold, italic, and bold-italic are not available.
 SIL plans to continue developing Doulos SIL in the future, for the regular typeface only.

 Gentium Home Page — Gentium Plus is a Unicode-encoded font designed by SIL member Victor Gaultney.
 At the moment, it includes regular and italic typefaces, but not bold or bold-italic.
 Besides containing all the character and “smart-font” capabilities in Doulos SIL and Charis SIL, it also supports both ancient and modern Greek.
 SIL plans to continue developing Gentium in the future.